What Is Market Basket Analysis?

-You can use these insights you learn from Market Basket Analysis to sell more, identify cross-selling opportunities between your locations or stores, drive profitability and manage inventory waste or demand.
+You can use these insights to sell more, identify cross-selling opportunities between your locations or stores, drive profitability and manage inventory waste or demand.

 For restaurant-type businesses, Market Basket Analysis will take you from reactive to proactive.
 You’ll have the tools to:

 - Improve menu programming with items and combinations that attract your customers and improves their enjoyment experience

 - Implement better food inventory across all ordering channels.
 Understand what is popular, what you need to have in stock and when to have it.
 Reduce food waste and associated costs.

 - Refine your menu design.
 Create a more appealing menu that drives revenue by positioning popular items together or promoting combinations to increase sales.

 There’s no limit on how you can use the insights gleaned from Market Basket Analysis.
 You can draw insights on a location-by-location basis or by ordering channel, so it’s just as useful for digital and takeout businesses as it is for brick-and-mortar retailers.

 You can also use Market Basket Analysis to drive product recommendations, exactly like how you see product recommendations each time you browse a product on Amazon.com.
 Amazon offers you products that they think might interest you, based on what other consumers with similar profiles have bought in addition to the product you are looking at.
 You’ll be able to do the same.

 You can also suggest a menu item to a customer who is browsing your website or app when they’re looking to place an online order or order for delivery.
 Marketing Basket Insights can help you cross-sell more effectively and make digital ordering channels smarter.